-The first Days of Orthodox Church Music – Hajnówka 1982 lasted from May 13 to 16.
-Nine parish choirs took part – mainly village choirs, genuinely folk Orthodox church choirs came then, giving the image of the singing of the Orthodox villages of the Białystok region.
-At the end of the First Days, a professional Ensemble of Orthodox Church Music of the Warsaw Chamber Opera performed under the direction of Fr.
+The first Days of Orthodox Church Music – Hajnówka 1982 took place on May 13-16.
+Nine parish choirs participated – mainly village choirs and authentic folk Orthodox church choirs, painting a picture of songs from Orthodox villages of the Białystok region.
+The First Days concluded with a performance by a professional Ensemble of Orthodox Church Music of the Warsaw Chamber Opera, under the direction of Fr.
 Jerzy Szurbak.

 The next year was a breakthrough in the history of the Festival, as it was moved to the newly opened Holy Trinity Cathedral – the temple which is the pride of Hajnówka.

-The late Father Dean Antoni Dziewiatowski, who was over 40 years pastor of the Orthodox parish in Hajnówka, after several years of efforts obtained permission to build this temple.
-Its design was developed by Professor of Architecture Aleksander Grygorowicz.
-The interior design – wall paintings – was designed and made by the Greek artist Dmitri Andonopulos.
-This is how the joint work of the Priest, mentioned artists, craftsmen and members of the Orthodox parish in Hajnówka became a meeting place for the Festival, starting from the 2nd Days of Orthodox Church Music in Hajnówka.
+After over a decade of efforts, late Father Dean Antoni Dziewiatowski, who served as Hajnówka’s Orthodox Parish pastor for over 40 years, obtained the permit to build this temple.
+The structure was designed by Professor of Architecture Aleksander Grygorowicz.
+Wall paintings were designed and created by Greek artist Dmitri Andonopulos.
+This is how the joint creation of a priest, the artists and craftsmen mentioned above, and members of the Orthodox Parish in Hajnówka became the site of the Festival, starting from the 2nd Days of Orthodox Church Music in Hajnówka.

-Beginning with the 3rd Days of Orthodox Church Music, the development of this event gained acceleration.
-The Festival creates its tradition, its increasingly diverse and rich shape, accompanying events appear for the first time.
-In addition to the exhibition of tapestries and folk embroidery, the organizers offered for the choirs participating in the competition – evening meetings in the Forest by the fire.
-10 years later, „Music Movement” will write in a report from the Festival:
+Starting with the 3rd Days of Orthodox Church Music, the event’s development began picking up pace.
+The Festival creates its own tradition and its own increasingly diverse and rich formula, accompanying events take place for the first time.
+Aside from tapestry and folk embroidery exhibitions, the organizers offer for the choirs participating in the competition campfire evenings within Białowieża Forest.

-It should be mentioned that, starting with the fourth Days of Orthodox Church Music (1985), all festival concerts are recorded phonographically and in the morning you can get a cassette with the recording of the previous competition day, prepared at night.
-Ten years later, CDs with the best recordings of the last Festival began to appear, and they were inaugurated by the CD „Lord have mercy” (“Hospodi pomiluy”) from the 13th Festival of Orthodox Church Music – Hajnówka ’94.
+Here, it should be mentioned that, starting with the 4th Days of Orthodox Church Music (1985), all festival concerts have been phonographically recorded with a cassette containing the recordings of previous day’s performances already available the following morning.
+Ten years later, CDs with the best recordings of the last Festival became available, inaugurated by the CD „Lord have mercy” (“Hospodi pomiluy”) from the 13th Festival of Orthodox Church Music – Hajnówka ’94.

-The formula of the Festival provides, that throughout the week of its duration, competition auditions, seminars, exhibitions, and accompanying concerts take place in other churches and cities.
-(Recently, also with the „subfestival” in the Orthodox Church of the Holy Spirit in Bialystok).
-Each year the Festival hosts over a thousand singers from thirty several choirs not only from Europe.
-The Festival has a reputation.
-The queue of those willing to sing in the interior of the Hajnowka Cathedral is long.
-Some choirs, also from abroad, have to wait a few years for an invitation to Hajnowka.
-The Festival’s formula includes several categories in which there are separately evaluated choirs:
+The Festival’s formula anticipates that, in the course of its week, contest auditions, seminars, exhibitions, and accompanying concerts take place in other churches and cities. (with a recent „subfestival” in the Orthodox Church of the Holy Spirit in Bialystok).
+Every year the Festival hosts over a thousand singers from over thirty choirs not just from Europe.
+The Festival has built a well-deserved reputation.
+There is a lengthy queue of those willing to sing within the walls of the Hajnowka Cathedral.
+Some choirs, including those from abroad, have to wait a few years for an invitation to Hajnowka.
+The Festival’s formula includes a framework within which choirs are evaluated according to several categories:

-„- I bow to these people,” said Father Sergey Bieschasny from Moscow in 1995, who co-organized major events, including the World Congress of the Brotherhood of the Orthodox Youth Syndesmos. – In our country in Russia it would be impossible for some very significant cultural phenomenon to survive in the province.
-I know how much money, organizational measures, nerves and, above all, enthusiasm are needed to organize a festival in the countryside.
-Only part of this work is visible here, and how much invisible?
-You have to write, call, talk, send a bus, meet, feed, put to sleep … „
+„- I bow to these people,” Father Sergey Bieschasny from Moscow the co-organizer of major events, including the World Congress of the Brotherhood of the Orthodox Youth Syndesmos, said in 1995.. – In our Russia it would be impossible for such a significant cultural phenomenon to survive out in the provinces.
+I know how much money, organizational efforts, willpower and, above all, enthusiasm is needed to organize a festival in the countryside.
+Only a portion of this work is visible here – but how much of it remains hidden?
+You need to send a letter, make a call, have a talk, dispatch a bus, greet, feed, put to bed… „

 The conductors of the choirs coming here say: